By Soji James, CPT, CSCS

 A cooking class is one of the most reliable ways for you to explore and discover new flavors.
 You can even find classes that emphasize weight loss, but that’s not as important.
 If you learn how to cook better, you can embark on a voyage of discovery in your own kitchen and make it easier to incorporate healthy eating tips.
 The exploration of flavors is one of the most exciting and stimulating things you can do in life, and once you start you won’t want to stop.

 Everybody is different, but we all live full lives.
 It’s hard for me to keep on top of my busy schedule, so when I make changes, it can introduce a lot of chaos.
-Having a healthy relationship with food is important to me.
+I use healthy hacks to help me stay organized and maintain a healthy relationship with food.

 An organized plan can help you identify the things that are holding you back and highlight the things that are pushing you forward.
 Sometimes you may even have two good ideas you are working on that contradict each other.
 For instance, you may want to buy a nice, high-end outfit, but you also want to lose some weight.
 If you buy the outfit and then lose weight you will have to get it tailored.
 That’s not the end of the world, but if you lose the weight first and then reward yourself with the new outfit, you get to skip the time and expense of getting your new clothes tailored.